PaulMatencio/Neighbourhood-map-5.1-Project/README.md

     * Exemple 1 or Example 2 then
     * Select a location in the Location list (button locations list) which is not yet selected, the filter will be applied to this newly selected location

-    When user navigate between locations in the Location List, if the filter is not cleared, the appliaction will apply this filter to the focus location.

 * FILTER BAR to filter places for all the selected locations.